Revolutionary War Gen. John Stark displayed his fighting spirit well before his heroics at the Battle of Bunker Hill or the Battle of Bennington.

-John Stark was born Aug.
+He was born Aug.
 28, 1728 in Londonderry, N.H.
-He left home at 23, on a hunting expedition with his brother and two others – Amos Eastman and David Stinson -- in a wilderness that is now Rumney.
+At 23, he took a hunting trip with his brother and two others – Amos Eastman and David Stinson — in a wilderness now known as Rumney.

-In March and April of 1752 they hunted and trapped, collecting furs worth 560 pounds.
+In March and April of 1752 they hunted and trapped, collecting furs worth £560.

 In late April, they saw signs of Abenaki Indians and decided to leave the hunting ground.
 It fell to John Stark to collect the traps.
-At sunset he was bending over to pick up a trap from Baker’s River when he heard a sharp hissing sound.
+At sunset he bent over to pick up a trap from Baker’s River when he heard a sharp hissing sound.
 He looked up.
-A war party of gun-wielding Indians surrounded him.
+A war party of gun-wielding Abenaki surrounded him.

-The Indians took their two captives to their town, St. Francis, near Quebec.
+The warriors took their two captives to their town, St. Francis, near Quebec.

-According to Stark’s own account in the Memoir and Official Correspondence of Gen. John Stark,
+According to Stark’s own third-person account in the Memoir and Official Correspondence of Gen. John Stark,

 The young warriors of the tribe arranged themselves in two lines, each armed with a rod or club to strike the captive, as he passed them, singing some ditty which had been taught him for the occasion, and bearing in his hands a pole six or eight feet long, with the skin of some bird or animal attached to one end of it.